 About the ACSM American Fitness Index

 The Fitness Index offers tailored guidance to local officials and community leaders that are ready to make their city one of the healthiest cities in America.
-This assistance focuses on strategies and policies with the best evidence for improving health, increasing physical activity, and that does the most good for the most residents – with a high priority on under-served populations.
+This assistance focuses on strategies and policies with the best evidence for improving health, increasing physical activity, and that does the most good for the most residents – with a priority on under-served populations.

 The Fitness Index is honored to have assisted city officials in Cincinnati, Indianapolis, Las Vegas, Miami, and Oklahoma City with: